About the Journal

 From 2017 we don't accept any more and we don't publish articles about studies on rats or mice.

-Instructions to submit a revised manuscript
+How to submit a revised manuscript

-- File containing response to reviewers.
+- Response to reviewers.

 Policies on Conflict of Interest, Human and Animal rights, and Informed Consent